grummel15/thermal-cup/README.md

 * Wire Strippers
 * Hammer
 * Flat Head Screwdriver
+* Electrical Tape

 # **Assembly Procedure**
-The first part of the assembly was to assemble the circuit used.
-This was done using an ESP32 thing micro-controller.
-The micro-controller received power from the lithium ion battery through a 5V converter.
-This 5V converter then goes through and powers the temperature sensor, while the thermoelectric blanket is turned on and off using a MOSFET.

-After obtaining the Ozark Trail Mug, a disassembly of the cup was established by taking the bottom cap off and cutting the bottom end of the cup.
-This was done to access the inner membrane of the cup so the thermoelectric blanket could be attached to the inside of the cup.
-Once this was done, the circuit board was placed in the 3D printed extension.
+Circuit:
+* The first part of the circuit is to take the ESP32 Thing and place it onto a breadboard.
+* Designate the power rails
+* Place desired transistors on the breadboard
+* Run the a wire from the desired pin on the ESP32 to pin 1 of one of the NPN transistors.
+Also connect pin 1 to the power rail through a 1kOhm resistor.
+* Connect pin 3 on the same transistor to ground.
+* Then run pin 1 of transistor one to pin 2 of transistor two.
+While connecting pin 3 of transistor two to ground and pin one to the battery through a 330 kOhm resistor.
+* Place the 5V converter on the breadboard.
+* From the battery connect to pin 3 through a 1kOhm resistor, connect ground to pin 2 and run a wire from pin 3 to the ESP32.
+* From the 5V converter connect the temperature sensor.
+Pin 3 and pin 2 are connected to power and ground respectively from the temperature sensor to the 5V converter.
+Data (pin 2) of the temperature sensor connects to pin 2 on the 5V converter.

+Design:
+* Obtain an Ozark Trail Mug, and using utensils of your choice pop the bottom cap off.
+* Once the bottom cap is off, cut the aluminum bottom of the cup (careful, the inside is pressurized).
+* Attach the top of the 3-D print to the bottom aluminum portion of the cup.
+* Using adhesive of your choice, place thermoelectric blanket inside of the cup.
+* Using foam insulation of your choice, insert tip into cup and insulate the cup.
+* After the adhesive and insulation have dried, connect the blanket to the circuit.
+* Using the big 3-D extension encapsulate the circuits.
+Next is your choice, make sure the battery is charged!

 # **Schematics**
 ### Circuit Schematic